Installation guide

 If all these files are there, you can proceed with the installation, by going back to .../dynamite and running:

-On systems you don’t have root privileges on (such as a cluster), you can choose to install into your user directory by adding the --user flag:
+On systems you don’t have root privileges on (such as a cluster), pip should automatically install into your user directory.
+You can also explicitly choose to install into your user directory by adding the --user flag:

 Several Python packages are installed in this way (if they are not already), including: